kicking

 Spanish

-Word kick is considered common in modern English.
+Word kicking is considered rare in modern English.

 It has a balanced usage among all categories: speech, fiction, newspapers and academic texts.